 Understand your medical history, current diagnosis, and the reason for a treatment recommendation so you can accurately relate information during the independent medical review exam.
 Initial and continual workers’ compensation benefits often depend on a patient’s willingness to work within the system.
 Honestly and courteously relate your experience.
 Although the IMR physician has your file, he or she may not read it thoroughly or fully understand your situation.
 The one-time exam may be your only opportunity to overturn a coverage decision.

 A multifaceted review process should ensure fair treatment, but the system doesn’t always work like it should.
-If you were unfairly treated at any point in the process, consider discussing your claim with a local workers’ compensation attorney.
+If you were unfairly treated at any point in the process, consider discussing your claim with an Orange County workers’ compensation attorney.